RedVoxInc/redvox-examples/docs/README.md

 ### Editing the docs

 The meat of the documentation is in redvox-examples/docs/source.
 The `.md` files are the base of the documentation.
+You also need the conf.py file to be in the source directory.

 If you add new `.md` files, make sure that `index.rst` inside the `source` folder points to the new file using `.. toctree::`.